South Africa's Steinhoff could consider raising equity - CEO

-JOHANNESBURG, April 30 (Reuters) - South African conglomerate Steinhoff International Holdings N.V. could consider an equity issue, its CEO said on Friday, as the retailer looks to reduce its debt and financing costs.
+South African conglomerate Steinhoff International Holdings N.V.
+(SNHJ.J) could consider an equity issue, its CEO said on Friday, as the retailer looks to reduce its debt and financing costs.

 At an annual shareholder meeting, Chief Executive Officer Louis du Preez was asked whether the company would consider an equity issue once it has settled about 90 separate legal claims against it following a 2017 accounting scandal.